-If you are invited to submit your full written plan you will be required to verify your above eligibility (including enrollment status).
-We will not allow changes to project teams after the completion of the of the April 8, 2013 full written plan deadline.
+If you are invited to Round 2 to submit your full written plan, you will be required to verify your above eligibility (including enrollment status).
+We will not allow changes to project teams after the completion of the of the April 4, 2017 (subject to change) full written plan deadline.

-Students must apply by creating and submitting their project idea by March 1, 2013.
-If students are selected to advance in the competition, they must upload a video and submit a full written plan by April 8, 2013.
-Students will pitch to judges live on April 30, 2013.
-Awards will be announced at a ceremony on May 3, 2013.
+Students must apply by creating and submitting their project idea by February 20, 2017 (subject to change).
+If students are selected to advance in the competition, they must upload a video and submit a full written plan by April 4, 2017 (subject to change).
+Awards will be announced at a ceremony on May 5, 2017.